Vacuuming a Pool with a Sand Filter – Step by Step

 Use a pool net to carefully pick up as much of the large dirt from the bottom of the pool as possible.
 This includes leaves, small stones and other debris that may clog up the filter baskets.
 Small pieces of debris can be left for the vacuum to pick up.
 Try not to disturb the small particles of dirt too much.

-TIP: After brushing and using the net you should ideally leave the pool for an hour or so to allow any fine dirt to settle.
-The vacuum will not pick up any that is still floating in the water so you may still end up with some dirt on the bottom the next day if you don’t give it a chance to settle.
+TIP: After brushing and using the net, leave the pool for an hour or so to allow any fine dirt to settle.
+The vacuum will not pick up any floating in the water, so you may still have some dirt on the bottom the next day if you don’t give it a chance to settle.

 3. Attach the pool vac to the vacuum pole